Skip to main content

 Technical Analysis

-CVE-2025-5083 is a medium-severity stored Cross-Site Scripting (XSS) vulnerability affecting the Amministrazione Trasparente WordPress plugin developed by milmor.
+CVE-2025-5083 is a medium-severity Stored Cross-Site Scripting (XSS) vulnerability affecting the Amministrazione Trasparente WordPress plugin developed by milmor.
 This vulnerability exists in all versions up to and including version 9.0.
 The root cause is improper neutralization of input during web page generation, specifically insufficient input sanitization and output escaping in the plugin's admin settings.
-The vulnerability allows an authenticated attacker with administrator-level permissions or higher to inject arbitrary malicious scripts into pages.
-These scripts execute whenever any user accesses the compromised page.
-Notably, this vulnerability only affects WordPress multi-site installations or installations where the unfiltered_html capability has been disabled, limiting the scope somewhat.
-The CVSS 3.1 base score is 5.5 (medium), reflecting that the attack vector is network-based, requires high privileges (administrator), no user interaction is needed, and the impact is limited to low confidentiality and integrity loss without availability impact.
-The vulnerability’s scope is changed (S:C) because the injected scripts can affect other users beyond the attacker.
-No known exploits are currently reported in the wild, and no patches have been linked yet.
-The vulnerability is classified under CWE-79, indicating improper neutralization of input leading to XSS.
-This vulnerability could allow attackers to perform actions such as session hijacking, defacement, or redirecting users to malicious sites, depending on the injected payload.
-However, exploitation requires administrative access, which limits the risk to environments where such access is compromised or insider threats exist.
+Exploitation requires an attacker to have authenticated administrator-level permissions or higher.
+The vulnerability manifests in multi-site WordPress installations or installations where the 'unfiltered_html' capability is disabled, allowing an attacker to inject arbitrary JavaScript code into pages.
+These scripts execute whenever any user accesses the compromised page, potentially leading to session hijacking, privilege escalation, or other malicious actions.
+The CVSS 3.1 base score is 5.5 (medium), reflecting network attack vector, low attack complexity, high privileges required, no user interaction, and a scope change with limited confidentiality and integrity impact but no availability impact.
+No known exploits are currently reported in the wild, and no official patches have been linked yet.
+The vulnerability is cataloged under CWE-79, which is a common web application security weakness related to cross-site scripting.

 Potential Impact